2022 Hadera shooting: Attack

-The militants attacked in the evening at a bus stop close to a group of restaurants.
+The terrorists attacked in the evening at a bus stop close to a group of restaurants.
 Equipped with assault rifles, the terrorists deliberately fired at civilians and police officers, killing two 19-year old Israel Border Police officers, Yazan Falah and Shirel Abukarat.
 According to the Magen David Adom, ten more people were wounded, including three police officers.
 Two of the injured suffered serious injuries.
 The attackers were subsequently shot dead by undercover police officers who had been dining at a nearby restaurant.

-Perpetrators
+Assailants

 The two terrorists, Ayman and Ibrahim Ighbariah, were identified as Arab Israeli cousins from Umm al-Fahm.

 They had posted a video of them embracing in front of an Islamic State flag prior to the attack.
 Ibrahim had previously been caught 2016 by Turkish authorities for attempting to join Islamic State forces in Syria, and had served 18 months in an Israeli jail.

 Aftermath

 Hamas, Hezbollah, and the Palestinian Islamic Jihad praised the attack, but they did not take responsibility.

 The funerals of Yazan Falah and Shirel Abukarat took place the following day.
 Thousands of people, including politicians and senior police officials, attended both funerals.
 Falah, an Israeli Druze, was buried in the military cemetery of Kisra-Sumei, his hometown.
 Public Security Minister Omer Bar-Lev, Justice Minister Gideon Sa'ar, and Mowafaq Tarif, the spiritual leader of Israel's Druze community, were in attendance.
 Abukarat, a French-Israeli, was buried at the military cemetery of her hometown of Netanya.
 Tourism Minister Yoel Razvozov and Netanya mayor Miriam Feirberg attended the funeral.

 The Foreign Ministers of the four Arab countries attending the Negev Summit condemned the attack.
 Antony Blinken, who was visiting Israel when the attack happened, tweeted that "senseless acts of violence and murder have no place in society".

-The Islamic State claimed responsibility for the attack later that day via Amaq News Agency, making it the first time ISIL had claimed responsibility for an attack in Israel since 2017.
+The Islamic State claimed responsibility for the attack later that day via Amaq News Agency, making it the first time ISIL had claimed responsibility for an attack in Israel since June 2017 Jerusalem attack.
 Omer Bar-Lev said that police would be "deploy[ed] in all areas", describing it as a major security threat.
 Five people suspected of having ties to the attackers were arrested by police.

 The Times of Israel reported that Umm al-Fahm municipality's Facebook page had posted an entry mourning the Ighbariahs' deaths.
-Mayor Samir Subhi Mahameed apologised and stated that the post was made by an outside firm that runs the city’s social media accounts.
+Mayor Samir Subhi Mahameed apologised and stated that the post was made by an outside firm that runs the city's social media accounts.
 He announced his resignation shortly after the incident, but then changed track and decided not to quit.